vaib-dev/Courses/5-dbms/7-ordbms.md

 ### 2. VARRAY (Varrying Array)

-- VARRAY is one of the collection data types in Oracle to store column(s) that contain multiple values.
+VARRAY is one of the collection data types in Oracle to store column(s) that contain multiple values.
 That is, an attribute of type VARRAY is a multi-valued attribute.
-   - For example, assume a customer with multiple phone numbers.
+For example, assume a customer with multiple phone numbers.
 To store all phone numbers as part of single record, we would use VARRAY.
+Some properties of VARRAY are:
 - Unlike nested tables, VARRAY has a limit.
 In other words, we use VARRAY attributes to store limited number of entries.
 It has a limit like other data types NUMBER, CHAR etc.
 - We cannot access the individual VARRAY elements using array_name[1] like format.
 But it can be accessed in PL/SQL using array_name[] format.
 - The values that are stored under a VARRAY attribute is stored in-line, that is in the same tablespace as the other data in its row of the same table.